Feminism in Latin America: Causes

-History and the evolution of feminism in Latin America
+History and the Evolution of Feminism in Latin America

 1800s

 Although the term feminist would not be used to describe women's rights advocates until the 1890s, many women of the nineteenth century, mostly elite or middle class, tried to challenge dominant gender norms.

+During the nineteenth century, there were similar patterns across the region of informal gatherings led by women intellectuals.
+These helped shape early feminist knowledge and were present throughout Latin America.
+In Brazil, Chile, and Mexico, women writers and educators used literature and salons to challenge gender norms, even when formal political participation was denied.
+In Latin America, early feminist thought and expression emerged through debates on education and morality.
+Scholars note that these early interventions by women writers, teachers, and activists were, however, limited by class and race, as they were hosted primarily by more elite women.
+At this time, Indigenous and Afro-descendant women were largely excluded from these spaces but were active in resistance and labor struggles.
+In the region as a whole, early feminism developed unevenly following the hierarchical system shaped by a colonial past.

-Manuela Sáenz was a women born in 1797 in Quito, New Granada (Modern-Day Ecuador), who lived to be a heroine figure to many due to her involvement with Simón Bolívar as not only a supporting voice to his idea of independence but also the women who saved him from an assassination attempt, guiding him to safety through a bedroom window.
-Her significance did not come immediately, rather it took feminist voices in the modern day to bring her to the spot light to claim that she was a feminist symbol of her time.
+Manuela Sáenz was a woman born in 1797 in Quito, New Granada (Modern-Day Ecuador), who lived to be a heroine figure to many due to her involvement with Simón Bolívar as not only a supporting voice to his idea of independence but also the woman who saved him from an assassination attempt, guiding him to safety through a bedroom window.
+Her significance did not come immediately.
+Rather, it took modern-day feminist voices to bring her into the spotlight and claim that she was a feminist symbol of her time.

-In addition to Sáenz, there were several other women who actively participated on the frontline of war efforts in support of Latin American independence and women empowerment.
-Micaela Bastidas, the wife of Tupac Amaru, was given the title of commander of the army for a stint of time where she led in a rebellion against the Spanish.
-Her contributions in battle and ultimate martyrdom broke the stereotype that women were too weak to go into battle, laying the foundation for continued women empowerment.
+In addition to Sáenz, several other women actively participated on the front lines of the war effort in support of Latin American independence and women's empowerment.
+Micaela Bastidas, the wife of Tupac Amaru, a Peruvian indigenous revolutionary who fought against the Spanish Empire.
+Micaela Bastidas directly assisted in the logistics of the attempted revolution, but was later captured and tortured to death by the Spanish Empire.
+She remained strong-willed until the time of her death and did not release sensitive and crucial information about the attempted revolution during her imprisonment.